How to make Sorbets

 A syrup, once made, can be stored in a bottle or closed jar in the refrigerator for about 2-3 weeks.
 When the syrup starts to become cloudy, it is about to begin to mold and should be discarded.

 Base recipe – Sorbet

-If you cook the syrup (about 5 minutes of simmering, or less, should do), let it cool down.
+- If you cook the syrup (about 5 minutes of simmering, or less, should do), let it cool down before proceeding further.

-UPDATE: For general ways to improve sorbets not covered above, check out this general post on various ways to make them last longer in the freezer, and this post devoted to the particular, classic method of adding so-called Italian meringue and taking the sorbets to new heights 😉
+UPDATE: For MORE WAYS TO IMPROVE SORBETS not covered above, check out this general post on various ways to make them better and last longer in the freezer, this post devoted to the particular, classic method of adding so-called Italian meringue and the more modern method of adding Aquafaba meringue: both methods guaranteed to take your sorbets to new heights 😉